kestros/kestros-archetypes/kestros-api-archetype/src/main/resources/archetype-resources/README.md

 ${hashSymbol} ${artifactName} API

-This module contains the API for the Build Integration Test Project.
+This module contains the API for the ${artifactName} Project.
 It contains object models, service models, and exceptions.
 Implementation logic should be added to the core module.

 ${hashSymbol}${hashSymbol} Included